Amey-Thakur/AR-STACK-GAME/README.md

   </tr>
   </table>

-  *Special thanks to [Hasan Rizvi](https://github.com/rizvihasan) for his collaborative efforts and technical contributions to this project.*
+  *Special thanks to [Hasan Rizvi](https://github.com/rizvihasan) for his meaningful contributions, guidance, and support that helped shape this work.*

 </div>